 How to see the Outlander Filming Locations from Glasgow

-The Outlander filming locations outside of Glasgow are a little bit spread out, so our suggestion is to either visit them yourself with a car, or to take a tour.
+The Outlander filming locations outside of Glasgow are a little bit spread out, so our suggestion is to either visit them yourself with a hire car, or to take a tour.

 In terms of a tour, we have taken and can recommend the Outlander Filming locations tour with Rabbie’s.
 This is a full day tour, and despite Jess and I never having seen the show, we really enjoyed this tour, with the village of Culross, Blackness Castle, and Linlithgow Palace being real highlights.